When Is Neck Cracking an Issue?

 As the joint slowly becomes rougher, it can make a noise, or cracking sound, when it moves.

-There are a few ways that cracking your neck can benefit you, but you should always talk to your chiropractor beforehand.
+There are a few ways that cracking your neck joints may benefit you, but you should always talk to your chiropractor beforehand.

 They'll advise you on whether or not it's safe for you, and can recommend any other options for relief that might be available.